aroute/roct/README.md

 # Remote OCP Container Terminal (ROCT)

-This `Dockerfile` uses an Ubuntu container image to build an environment with command line tools from several cloud vendors (IBM® Cloud, Red Hat® OpenShift®, Kubectl, Helm, etc).
+This solution uses an Ubuntu container image to build a remote environment with command line tools from several cloud vendors: IBM® Cloud, Red Hat® OpenShift®, Kubectl, Helm, etc.

-The primary purpose of this `is to run a remote container in OpenShift via VS Code's Remote Container extension.
+The primary purpose of this is to run a remote container in an OpenShift cluster via Microsoft Visual Studio Code's Remote Container extension.

-Using IBM Cloud's File Storage (Gold), you can use this solution by deploying the container.
+Using IBM Cloud's File Storage, you can use this solution by deploying the container.

 ```
 oc new-project roct